Verify that a B2 object matches a local file (or an expected SHA-1) without

 expected-sha1input set → compare the remote object's SHA-1 to that literal value.
 No local read.destinationinput is an existing local file → compute that file's SHA-1 locally and compare to the remote.In all modes, the remote SHA-1 is fetched via a HEAD request (header

 x-bz-content-sha1).
-Large files uploaded via multipart returnnullfrom B2 here because B2 stores the per-part SHA-1s but not a whole-file SHA-1; the verify will fail with a clear message in that case (you should instead compare a known-goodexpected-sha1from your release manifest).
+Large files uploaded via multipart returnnullfrom B2 here because B2 stores the per-part SHA-1s but not a whole-file SHA-1; HEAD-only verification cannot validate those objects, even whenexpected-sha1is supplied.